-Each shareholder is allowed a pro rata share of the income tax credits available to the S corporation.
+Unless specifically noted, each shareholder is allowed a pro rata share of the income tax credits available to the S corporation.
 If the pass-through entity does not have a state AGI tax liability (Schedule B tax computation) against which the tax credit must be applied, the shareholders of the pass-through entity are entitled to a pro rata share of the computed credit.